cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#rustdoc_include ../listings/ch10-testing-cairo-programs/listing_10_03/src/lib.cairo:test2}}
 ```

-Because the correct result of the `can_hold` function in this case is `false`, we need to negate that result before we pass it to the `assert!` macro.
+Because the correct result of the `can_hold` method in this case is `false`, we need to negate that result before we pass it to the `assert!` macro.
 As a result, our test will pass if `can_hold` returns false:

 ```shell
 $ scarb cairo-test